Three Possible Defenses for Felony Possession of Controlled Substances

 There are some cases where the evidence presented in court concerning your knowledge of the presence of drugs is either weak or nonexistent.
 For example, the presence of a controlled substance in a common area within a living space does not mean that you were in possession.
 Here, your attorney could argue that the prosecution is unable to connect you to the controlled substance due to the fact that you had neither the knowledge or intent to control it in the found location, meaning that you did not have constructive possession.

-If charged with felony possession of a controlled substance, contact our highly experienced Clearwater drug defense attorneys at Russo, Pelletier & Sullivan to evaluate your case.
+If charged with felony possession of a controlled substance, contact our highly experienced Clearwater drug defense attorneys at The Law Offices of Marc N. Pelletier to evaluate your case.

 To schedule your free consultation with the leading drug crimes defense attorneys in Clearwater, complete our contact request form or call (727) 578-0303.